eolculnamo2/tournament-app/README.md

 ## Starting local server

-1. yarn run dev in root in one terminal and yarn start in client in a second terminal.
+1. yarn run dev in root in one terminal and yarn start in app in a second terminal.
+2. Go to localhost:8080 for development.

 ## Dual startup